themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 > {{ theme:partial src="aside-header" voice="gabe" text="A Few Words on the Go Mic" }}
 >
-> Samson has a real nack for making interesting looking microphones.
+> Samson has a real knack for making interesting-looking microphones.
 The Go Mic looks like they shrunk a Mic from the 50s down to an impossible scale and attached it to a clip.
 It *looks* like it would be the perfect travel Mic until you realize that it needs a Micro USB connection.
 This makes the entire package pretty bulky.
 >
 > This is a good recommendation for someone that wants to record auditorium lectures or meetings with a laptop or iPhone.
 It can be placed in the center of the table and has several different directional recording modes.
 I wouldn't recommend it for basic dictation with an iPhone but it could be a good option for an external (and superior) dictation microphone for a Mac or Windows PC.
 >